momo1986/awesome_robust_ml/README.md

 ## Adversarial Detection
 * [Characterizing Adversarial Subspaces Using Local Intrinsic Dimensionality]( https://arxiv.org/abs/1801.02613)(ICLR 2018) <br/> This paper demonstrates that the Local Intrinsic Dimensionalty can help detect the adversarial examples.

+* [Characterizing Adversarial Examples Based on Spatial Consistency Information for Semantic Segmentation]()(ECCV 2018) <br/> In the task of semantic segmentation, this paper applies spatial consistency information analysis to recognize adversarial examples in segmentation.

 * [SaftyNet: Detecting and Rejecting Adversarial Examples Robustly](https://openaccess.thecvf.com/content_ICCV_2017/papers/Lu_SafetyNet_Detecting_and_ICCV_2017_paper.pdf)(ICCV 2017) <br/> Based on the hypothesis that adversarial attacks work by producing different patterns of activation in late stage ReLUs to those produced by natural examples, this paper quantizes each ReLU at some set of thresholds to generate a discrete code (binarized code in the case of one threshold).
 This paper also proposes the SceneProof application it is possible to check whether a pair of image and depth map is consistent or not.

 * [Class-Disentanglement and Applications in Adversarial Detection and Defense](https://openreview.net/pdf?id=jFMzBeLyTc0) (NeurIPS 2021) <br/> This paper proposes to disentangle the class-dependence and visually reconstruction, and exploit the result as an adversarial detection metric.